johnmildinhall/proms2017/readme.md

 # BBC Proms 2017 visualisation

-A visualisation of all the composers being played at the 2017 BBC Proms
+A visualisation of all the composers being played at the 2017 BBC Proms, made for the [falala.co](https://www.falala.co) data blog.

 Clone the repo.